seph702/LevelViewer64/README.md

 - Sizes of Piranha Plants and Koopas in Tiny Huge Island are wrong.
 - The Ukiki model (in Tall Tall Mountain) doesn't display correctly.
 This is caused by incomplete Geo parsing.
 - Colours are slightly wrong in a few places leading to undesired graphics behavior like with the eyes of Boos and Penguins.
 The Nintendo 64 colour combiner is surprisingly customizable while legacy OpenGL's is not.
-- A lot of objects are missing.
-Everything has been fully parsed out of the level scripts, so anything that is still missing is loaded in Mario 64 source code by custom behavior functions.
-These behaviors functions would have to be manually read, understood, and reimplemented one by one.
+- Some objects are missing.
+Everything has been fully parsed out of the level scripts, so anything that is still missing is loaded in Mario 64 source code by object behavior functions.
+These behaviors functions cannot be parsed and so would have to be manually read, understood, and reimplemented one by one.
 - The red deathpit sand in Shifting Sand Land looks wrong?